shannon-lab/zapdos/doc/workshops/tutorial/content/intro/multi_fluid.md

 # style=margin-top:2em;

-In Zapdos the Logarithmic form or the Logarithmic-Molar form is used to calculate the species density.
-This is done for numerical stability and to prevent negative densities.
+In Zapdos, the logarithmic form or the logarithmic-molar form is used to calculate the species density.
+This is done for numerical stability and to prevent the calculation of nonphysical, negative densities by the numerical solver.
 The logarithmic form is given by

 \begin{equation}
-  \ln \left( n_i \right)
+  N_i = \ln \left( n_i \right)
 \end{equation}

-and the Logarithmic-Molar form is given by
+and the logarithmic-molar form is given by

 \begin{equation}
-  \ln \left(
+ N_i = \ln \left(
     \frac{n_i}{N_a}
 \right)
 \end{equation}

-Where $n_i$ is the species density, and $N_a$ is avagadros number
+Where $n_i$ is the traditional species density, $N_i$ is the modified species density, and $N_a$ is Avogadro's number

 !---